Motorways in the Republic of Ireland: 2000–2010

-The first decade of the twenty-first century saw a major expansion in the construction of new motorways in Ireland, after an initially slow start.
-There were no new motorways opened in 2000 but another section of the M1, extending the Dunleer bypass northwards to the south of Dundalk (junction 16), and the M50 Southern Cross Route were opened in 2001.
-Continuing the quiet period, 2002 also saw no new motorway in Ireland, but 2003 was a big year.
-Finally the various sections of M1 were joined, creating continuous motorway from Dublin to just south of Dundalk.
+The 2000s saw a major expansion in the construction of new motorways in Ireland, after an initially slow start.
+In 2000, no new motorways opened.
+In 2001, another section of the M1, extending the Dunleer bypass northwards to the south of Dundalk (junction 16), and the M50 Southern Cross Route were opened.
+In 2002, no new motorways opened.

+In 2003, the sections of the M1 were joined, creating a continuous motorway from Dublin to just south of Dundalk.
 A huge part of this route was the Drogheda bypass which was tolled.
-Also in 2003, the M7 was extended westwards from Newbridge to also bypass Kildare (up to modern day junction 14).
-A year later in 2004 and this had been extended further with the opening of the Monasterevin bypass to link up with the Portlaoise bypass.
+Also in 2003, the M7 was extended westwards from Newbridge to also bypass Kildare, up to modern day junction 14.
+In 2004, it was extended further with the opening of the Monasterevin bypass to link up with the Portlaoise bypass.
 This meant there was now a continuous motorway from Naas to Portlaoise.

-By 2005, projects were beginning to be completed faster and in this year the M4 was extended from Kilcock to Kinnegad, this section of motorway having a toll applied to it, one of the first PPP schemes to be tried out in Ireland.
+In 2005, the M4 was extended from Kilcock to Kinnegad, with a toll applied to it, one of the first PPP schemes to be tried out in Ireland.
 The M1 Dundalk bypass was also finished, meaning that there was now a full motorway link on the Dublin to Belfast route virtually as far as the border.
-Finally in 2005, the M50 was extended to link up to the M11, providing a full western bypass of the capital.
+In 2005, the M50 was extended to link up to the M11, providing a full western bypass of the capital.

 In 2006, the M8 Fermoy to Watergrasshill motorway was opened, another section that was tolled.
-Also a section of what would become M6 was completed, going westwards from the M4 at Kinnegad to Tyrrellspass, the road was opened as N6 and was the first section of road to be completed that would be affected by the Roads Act 2007 and motorway redesignation.
-In 2007 the same road was extended by some 10 km (6 miles) to join with the N52 north of Tullamore, still opened as N6 as the first tranche of motorway redesignations had only just been submitted.
+In 2006, a section of what would become M6 was completed, going westwards from the M4 at Kinnegad to Tyrrellspass.
+The road was opened as N6 and was the first section of road to be completed that would be affected by the Roads Act 2007 and motorway redesignation.

+In 2007, the same road was extended by some 10 km (6 miles) to join with the N52 north of Tullamore, still opened as N6, as the first tranche of motorway redesignations had only just been submitted.